mayjspencer/Content-Performance-Dashboard/README.md

 - [**Live Demo**](https://boomerbackfield.streamlit.app)

-- 🛠️ Python • Streamlit •  Plotly
+- 🛠️ Built with: Python • Streamlit •  Plotly

-- Used internally by our startup to track social media pages with 45M+ views.
+- Used by a media startup to monitor performance on pages with 45M+ total views.

 ## Features

 -  **Multi-Platform Analysis**: Upload weekly `.csv` exports from Facebook, TikTok, and others
 -  **Weekly Metrics Comparisons**: Compare engagement over time with line and bar charts
 -  **Highlights and Compares Top Performing Posts**: Highlights the week’s 5 best posts
--  **Hosted By Streamlit For Accessiblity**: Simple interface for weekly updates
+-  **Hosted By Streamlit For Accessiblity**

 ## Dashboard Preview